This is a space for all things that inspire us and we hope will inspire you too. Have something you'd like us to cover

 Whether you are shopping online or at a garden centre, plants will typically be broken separated into these two very broad categories – annuals and perennials – and knowing which one, annual vs perennial, suits your needs is the first step in choosing the right plant for your home.

 Annuals only last for one season

 Perennials come back year after year

 That’s it!
 But, knowing if you want an annual vs perennial is the next challenge.
 Here are a few other differences when it comes to annual vs perennial plants.

 Perennial means a plant that is planted once and will continue to come back year after year in your garden.
 Perennials is also the term used to describe a flower that you plant in your garden that comes back year after year – things like black eyed susans, echinacea, russian sage…those are all perennials and they are, indeed, perennial.
 However, trees and shrubs also fall into this umbrella of ‘Perennial Plants’ because they come back year after year too.
 In this post I will mainly be referring to perennial perennials…the flowery kind…not shrubs and trees (although much of the information is true for them too).
 Got it?!

 Annuals are best purchased at the beginning of each season and will flower continuously for the whole season.
-Once they are finished flowering, you can remove them from your garden and dispose of them as they will not come back the following year.
+Once they are finished flowering, you can remove them from your garden and compost of them as they will not come back the following year.
 An annual completes its entire lifecycle in one year.
 In some cases, seeds can be saved for the following year but that is not always the case or may take more effort than reward given.